tari-labs/tari-university/src/cryptography/zksnarks/mainreport.md

 In [this post](https://medium.com/@VitalikButerin/quadratic-arithmetic-programs-from-zero-to-hero-f6d558cea649?source=post_page-----f6d558cea649----------------------),
 Buterin explains how zk-SNARKs work, using an example that focuses on the first three steps of Tomer's five-step process given above.
 Buterin explains how a computational problem can be written as an arithmetic circuit, converted into a rank-1 constraint system or R1CS, and ultimately transform the R1CS into a quadratic arithmetic program.
-Buterin's blogpost can be found [here](https://medium.com/@VitalikButerin/quadratic-arithmetic-programs-from-zero-to-hero-f6d558cea649).

 ## Explaining SNARKs Series: Part I to Part VII